(2016 Edit: I’ve got a slightly different build, but still having fun!)

 I lucked out and the armrests on the treadmill are at a perfect height for my keyboard.
 That lets me skip building alternate supports, but you’ll want to test that out first if you try this with your own treadmill.
 Always nice when being short comes in handy!

 The keyboard fits nicely onto the two boards that are already there, but the mousepad needs a little more support.
 A shelf from a paper cubby makes a decent base, plus there’s a lip on the end that I can hook over the board to keep it from slipping.
 I did end up sticking a sponge underneath to prop it up level, but otherwise it was a one-stop fix.

 If you don’t have spare shelf-bits handy you can use a piece of stiff cardboard or chipboard.
 You should be able to get these at a hardware or craft store, but in a pinch you can double-up cardboard from a shipping box as well.

 Now I need to find a place for the monitor.
 Hmm…

 Balancing it on the treadmill was a no-go.
 There would be too much movement for it to stay stable and I needed to be able to reach the treadmill controls.
 So I took a hint from the gyms and decided to put it up on the wall.

 I had a spare shelf sitting around (I am a bit of a packrat), so I measured the height of the treadmill and installed the shelf a smidgen higher.
 This way I should be able to keep the treadmill tucked in the corner without loosing too much extra space to the new footprint.

-Just enough room for the monitor, speakers, and wireless connection.
+There is just enough room on the shelf for the monitor, speakers, and wireless connection.
+It seems sturdy enough (thank goodness!) so I’m not worried about bumping it and knocking things over.
 We’ll see if it stays this clean or if it starts accumulating knick knacks…

 Now I have half of the bits in place, time to move the tower!